Renewable Energy Planning

 Waste Transfer Stations & Recycling Depots

-Sanderson Associates are currently advising Waste Agencies in the North-East to provide expansion of operational Waste Transfer Station and a new site to cover the Sunderland area.
-Both sites will incorporate extensive recycling facilities.
+Sanderson Associates have provided advice to Waste Agencies in the North-East in relation to proposals to provide an expansion of an existing operational Waste Transfer Station and also a new site which together will cover the Sunderland area.
+Both sites will incorporate extensive recycling facilities and have now been given planning permission.
 Other sites that have been considered include sites in North Wales and various sites in West Yorkshire.

 Wind Farm installations